NafisRayan/AstroKnight/Readme.md

 2. Open a web browser and navigate to `http://localhost:3000`

-3. If using the Python backend for feedback management: python app.py
+3. Using the Python backend for feedback management: python app.py